jwmullally/iscsi-target-ramdisk/README.md

-This simple project builds a preconfigured x86_64 OpenWrt ramdisk image that serves your Linux kernels via PXE and disk drives via iSCSI, allowing you to boot your OS over the network on another computer using Dracut `netroot=iscsi:`.
+This simple project builds a preconfigured x86_64 OpenWrt ramdisk image that serves your Linux kernels via PXE and disk drives via iSCSI, allowing you to boot your OS over the network on another computer using Dracut `netroot=iscsi:...`.

 For example, you can run your laptop OS on your more powerful desktop while still having access to all your laptop's files and programs.